dmytro-rybak/kube-deployments/README.md

 ## Fake local domains using the `/etc/hosts` file

+> [!NOTE]
-Since we are testing the application locally, we need to **map fake domains** to our local cluster.
+> Since we are testing the application locally, we need to **map fake domains** to our local cluster.
 This is done by modifying the `/etc/hosts` file to point our custom domains to `127.0.0.1`.
+In a real-world setup, you would configure a proper DNS service, but for local testing, this approach is sufficient.

 Update the `/etc/hosts` file by adding the following lines: